2022 Superettan

-The 2022 Superettan is part of the 2022 Swedish football season, and the 22nd season of Superettan, Sweden's second-tier football division in its current format.
-A total of 16 teams contest the league.
+The 2022 Superettan was part of the 2022 Swedish football season, and the 23rd season of Superettan, Sweden's second-tier football division in its current format.
+A total of 16 teams contested the league.

 Teams

 A total of 16 teams contest the league.
 The top three teams qualify directly for promotion to Allsvenskan, the fourth will enter a play-off for the chance of promotion.
-The three bottom teams are automatically relegated, while the 13th placef team will compete in a play-off to determine whether they are relegated.
+The three bottom teams are automatically relegated, while the 13th place team will compete in a play-off to determine whether they are relegated.